phpandroidgladiator/todoist-api/source/includes/_authorization.md

 }
 ```

-Once the authorization `code` has been acquired, it can be exchanged it for the access token at the endpoint `POST https://todoist.com/oauth/access_token`.
+Once you have the authorization `code`, you can exchange it for the access token at the endpoint `POST https://todoist.com/oauth/access_token`.

 Here follow the required parameters:

 Name | Description
 ---- | -----------
-client_id | The unique Client ID of the Todoist application that was registered.
+client_id | The unique Client ID of the Todoist application that you registered.
-client_secret | The unique Client Secret of the Todoist application that was registered.
+client_secret | The unique Client Secret of the Todoist application that you registered.
-code | The unique string code which was obtained in the previous step.
+code | The unique string code which you obtained in the previous step.

 There is also an optional parameter: